--Paperless Payroll (to enter hours worked, bimonthly): via Self-Serve (PilotsUP).
+- -Writing Center (explore this from time to time, to remember all the resources it has!) - -WCOnline (schedule for student appointments) - -Conference Evaluation (Qualtrics form where students evaluate WA session; have a look to remind yourself what you're being evaluated on. - -Paperless Payroll (to enter hours worked, bimonthly): via Self-Serve (PilotsUP).
 Tutorial at: www.up.edu/controller

--Campus handbook: Pocket Cengage Handbook, 8th ed.
-L. Kirszner & S. Mandell.
-[Cengage, 2015.
-ISBN 9781285426617]
+-Campus handbook: Pocket Cengage Handbook, 7th ed with MLA update.
+L. Kirszner & S. Mandell.[Cengage, 2017.
+ISBN9781337279932]

--Things the Center has: pens, reference books (Oxford Bible, Thesaurus, Dictionary, Pocket Wadsworth, guides to MLA, APA, Chicago, etc), water, a half-dozen Macs, scratch paper, handouts for your clients (wall), phone (dial 6 for an outside line), your ID badge hanging, file box stuffed with sample assignments from each of the university's disciplines.
+-Things the Center has: pens, reference books (Oxford Bible, Thesaurus, Dictionary, Pocket Cengage, guides to MLA, APA, Chicago, etc), water, a half-dozen Macs, scratch paper, handouts for your clients (wall), phone (dial 6 for an outside line), your ID badge, file box stuffed with sample assignments from each of the university's disciplines.

--Things you could bring to sessions: laptop, your log-sheet, homework, a tabletop sign with your name on it (for ease of your clients finding you), your ID (in case door is locked, sliding it through will open the door), this reference sheet, a smile.
+-Things you could bring to sessions: laptop, your tutoring notebook from 317 (where you may continue to journal after sessions), homework, a tabletop sign with your name on it (for ease of your clients finding you), this reference sheet, a smile.

--Things to include in your sessions: rapport, energy, a sympathetic ear, a plan for the session (just the trio or so of things one can get through comprehensively), pens in the hand of both you and the student, a completed online Conference Goals form (have the student enter this at the Center before you begin if he/she hasn't done so already), student-centered learning, discussion to inform not only the paper at hand but for the student in general as a writer, on-line conference evaluation for them to fill out at the end of 20+ min. meetings, your completion (5-10 min) of a Conference Report detailing/reinforcing your advice to them (and their prof.), an entry of the session into your personal log for the sake of your time sheet.
+-Things to include in your sessions: rapport, energy, a sympathetic ear, a plan for the session (just the trio or so of things one can get through comprehensively), pens in the hand of both you and the student (?), a completed online Conference Goals form (have the student enter this at the Center before you begin if he/she hasn't done so already), possible use of white boards to plot out structure of essay, student-centered learning, discussion to inform not only the paper at hand but for the student in general as a writer, on-line conference evaluation for them to fill out at the end of 20+ min. meetings, your completion (5-10 min) of a Conference Report detailing/reinforcing your advice to them (and their prof.), perhaps some reflection on the session in your tutoring notebook.